Last Updated Date: May 17, 2019

 Based on their function, our Website uses the following categories of cookies:

-You can turn off all cookies, if you prefer not to receive them.
+You can see the cookie list and change your cookie settings here, or you can turn off all cookies, if you prefer not to receive them.
 You can also have your computer warn you whenever cookies are being used.

 Most internet browsers are initially set up to automatically accept cookies.
 You can change the settings to block cookies or to alert you when cookies are being sent to your device.
 There are a number of ways to manage cookies.
 Please refer to documentation provided with your web browser (e.g., Firefox, Safari, Chrome, or Internet Explorer) for information on enabling cookies.
 There are also software products available that can manage cookies for you.
 If you use different devices to view and access the Website (e.g. your computer, smartphone, tablet etc.) you will need to ensure that each browser on each device is adjusted to suit your cookie preferences.